FLUKE Mini-Comics & Zine Festival: History

 Fluke was established in January 2002 by cartoonist T. Edward Bak.
 He founded the festival after the previous year's Small Press Expo was cancelled in the wake of the September 11 attacks.
-The name of the festival comes from the fact that its genesis was by chance, or a fluke.
+The name of the festival comes from the fact that its genesis was by chance, or a fluke, and is not related to the long-running fanzine of the same name.
 For its second year, Bak asked for help organizing the event from cartoonist Patrick Dean and 'zine publisher Robert Newsome, who ended up absorbing the festival from him and serving as its organizers in the years since.

 The mission statement for the festival states:

 Co-organizer Newsome has described Fluke as a "glorified zine swap".
 For much of its first decade, FLUKE was held upstairs in Tasty World, a local bar and music venue.
 Since 2011, it has been held at the 40 Watt Club.
+In March 2026, the event was moved to downtown Athens venue Live Wire.
 It took place in January each year initially until an ice storm struck the day of the show, after which it was moved to March–April.
+Since 2018, the date of the event has been the final Saturday of March.
 The 40 Watt keeps an open bar during the event, and some years have featured complimentary cake for exhibitors.
 In addition to up-and-coming creators, FLUKE often features appearances from local established artists such as Joey Weiser, Eleanor Davis, and Drew Weing.

 In recent years, the show has been sponsored by Bizarro-Wuxtry, Flagpole Magazine, Inch High Button Guy, Top Shelf Productions and the Sequential Artists Workshop.

 The 2020 event, originally scheduled for March 28, was later rescheduled to September 5, and then cancelled altogether due to the COVID-19 pandemic.